The Future of North Carolina Agriculture (Part II)

 ~ Rich Bonanno

-Dr. Rich Bonanno, director of NC State Extension and a lifelong farmer, knows a thing or two about agriculture, having spent most of his life in the field, in the lab and in pursuit of partnerships to support the industry.
-He joins Homegrown as part of our two-segment series looking at the past, present and future of N.C. agriculture.
+Rich Bonanno, NC State Extension director and a lifelong farmer, knows a bit about agriculture, having spent most of his life in the field, in the lab and in pursuit of partnerships to support the industry.
+He joins Homegrown as part of our two-segment series looking at the past, present and future of North Carolina agriculture.

 Watch and learn how Extension is driving innovation and research for our state, helping farmers prepare for the future, and transforming science into solutions for families and communities across North Carolina.